sampsyo/cs6120/content/blog/2019-10-23-posh/index.md

 # Evaluation

-The overall evaluation methodology is to optimize some of the SPECint benchmarks using some configuration of the compiler, and look at statistics (e.g. execution time or memory behavior).
+The overall evaluation methodology is to optimize some of the SPECint benchmarks using some configuration of the compiler, and look at statistics (e.g., execution time or memory behavior).
 For the most part, their tests are concerned with the reduction in total execution time compared to the sequential execution.
 All experiments are run on a simulator as hardware with support for TLS